stefanbijanic/dream-journal/README.md

 # Requirements:

 * 1. Create the dataabase in Postgres named "dream-jurnal" or using the sql dump in ./sql_dump/dream-jurnal.sql
-* you cal also copy the script from ./sql_dump/script.txt and run it in Postres
+* you cal also copy the script from ./sql_dump/script.txt and run it in Postgres

 * 2. Create .env file using the .env.EXAMPLE